minhdna/JPS/docs/final.md

 We then look at our current state and choose the optimal policy. <br/>

    total_reward += self.act(world_state, agent_host, current_r)

+The new agent and the new maps with more than one level define our proposed approach.
+Comparing the proposed approach with our baseline, the baseline is very simple.
+The map is two-dimensional and only requires n by m unique q-table states.
+Adding more than one level increases the complexity of the agent's state space exponentially from O(mn) to O(mnt), there m,n, and t are the dimensions of the puzzle.
+The advantage of our approach is that comparing convergence times of maps of different levels allows and comparing this to the respective state space of each map allows us to evaluate the perforamnce of our agent on larger maps and with more levels.
 Once our agent is able to traverse puzzles of height 2, height becomes trivial and in theory, the agent should be able <br/>
 to solve puzzles of any height.
 From here is it a matter of creating more mazes for agent to run through and seeing how <br/>
 it performs. <br/>